 Record players are scattered throughout various price point categories, and finding the best turntable under $300 might sound easy, but it might not be so – there are plenty of brands (both underdog and famous), so weeding out valuable models from mediocre ones proves to be quite a job.
 That’s the reason why I’ve made this review for your convenience – simply kick back and take your pick.

 Still Not Sure What You Need In a Turntable?

 Buying a record player is just one of the luxuries we all want to partake in at some point in our lives, and the reason why I’ve made this little record player buying guide is that I too was a beginner back at the time when the thought of buying one first occurred to me.

 In the sections below we’ll discuss all the record player types I’ve managed to think of, and I hope that this form of categorization will help you better understand what each record player type can grant you.
 Without further ado, let’s get straight to it.

-Most direct drive turntables are capable of backward sound reproduction, however the sound might appear a bit inferior due to vibrations that motor transfers to its tonearm.
+Most direct drive turntables are capable of backward sound reproduction, however, the sound might appear a bit inferior due to vibrations that the motor transfers to its tonearm.
 That’s not a terribly big deal, but if you’re not just a beginner but an audiophile as well, consider other types.

 Belt-driven record players feature a separate housing for the motor.
 The belt envelopes both the motor and the platter which is the only rule – certain models feature an outside belt while others, more aesthetic ones feature a belt inside the housing.